RalfOGit/libspeedwire/README.md

 # speedwire-lib
 Code implementing a SMA Speedwire(TM) access library.
 It implements a full parser for the sma header and the emeter datagram structure, including obis filtering.
 In addition, it implements some parsing functionality for inverter query and response datagrams.

+The software comes as is.
+No warrantees whatsoever are given and no responsibility is assumed in case of failure or damage being caused to your wallbox.

 Useful examples on how to use this library can be found in the accompanying repositories:
 - https://github.com/RalfOGit/sma-emeter-and-inverter-to-influxdb-cpp,
 - https://github.com/RalfOGit/sma-emeter-simulator,